Josh Giddey: Adelaide 36ers (2020–2021)

-Oklahoma City Thunder (2021–present)
+Oklahoma City Thunder (2021–2024)

 On 27 April 2021, Giddey declared for the 2021 NBA draft, where he was projected to be a lottery pick.
 On 29 July, he was drafted as the sixth overall pick by the Oklahoma City Thunder, and on 8 August, Giddey signed a contract with the Thunder.
 That same day, he suffered an ankle injury five minutes into his NBA Summer League debut and was ruled out for the rest of the competition as a precautionary measure.
-On 20 October, Giddey made his NBA debut, putting up four points, 10 rebounds, and three assists in a 107–86 loss to the Utah Jazz.
+On 20 October, Giddey made his NBA debut, putting up four points, 10 rebounds and three assists in a 107–86 loss to the Utah Jazz.
 On 27 October, Giddey recorded his first double-double with 18 points and 10 assists in a 123–115 win over the Los Angeles Lakers, while also becoming the third-youngest player to record at least 10 assists in a game, behind only LeBron James, who did so twice.
 Giddey was named the NBA Western Conference Rookie of the Month for games played in October/November.

 On 26 December 2021, Giddey became the second player in NBA history, after Norm Van Lier, to record a scoreless double-double, as he compiled ten assists and ten rebounds in the Thunder's 117–112 win over the New Orleans Pelicans.
 Giddey was named the NBA Western Conference Rookie of the Month for games played in December.
-On 2 January 2022, Giddey became the youngest ever player to record a triple-double, with 17 points, 14 assists, and 13 rebounds in a 95–86 loss to the Dallas Mavericks, surpassing the previous record set by LaMelo Ball.
+On 2 January 2022, Giddey became the youngest-ever player to record a triple-double, with 17 points, 14 assists and 13 rebounds in a 95–86 loss to the Dallas Mavericks, surpassing the previous record set by LaMelo Ball.
 Giddey was named the NBA Western Conference Rookie of the Month for games played in January and again in February, winning the award four consecutive times.